Iowa Recording Laws: Consent Rules and Penalties

 Can You Record Phone Calls in Iowa?

 Yes.
-Under Iowa Code § 808B.2, you can record any phone call you’re participating in without informing the other party, as long as you have no criminal intent.
-This applies to:
+Under Iowa Code 808B.2, you can record any phone call you participate in without informing the other party.
+This applies to all types of phone and voice communication:

 - Landline calls